1242509682/GodCheck/README_EN.md

 ## Update Log

 ```
+v1.0.6
+Added the 'IgnoreUseItem' configuration item to reduce misjudgment rate

 v1.0.5
 Reducing Misjudgment Rate:
 When health is between 30-50, the invincibility check will not indefinitely increase the violation count; instead, it will first restore before checking again.